I am an Assistant Professor at UC Irvine, in the Department of Informatics.

-I am a PhD Candidate at Simon Fraser University in the School of Interactive Arts + Technology.
-I work under the supervision of Alissa Antle, Jim Bizzocchi and Dene Grigar.
+I completed my PhD at Simon Fraser University in the School of Interactive Arts + Technology.
+I studied under the supervision of Alissa Antle, Jim Bizzocchi and Dene Grigar.

-My dissertation explores issues of identity transformation and participation in digital narratives and story-based games.
-I draw on theories of method acting training to investigate how to support the experience of transforming into a character in a digital narrative.
-I also write on embodied game interfaces, tangible storytelling, design fiction, steampunk, game-based-learning, virtual worlds, nonverbal communication, sustainability, and DIY and Maker Culture.
+My dissertation explored issues of identity transformation in digital narratives and story-based games.
+I drew on theories of method acting training to investigate how to support the experience of transforming into a character in a digital narrative.
+I currently write on embodied game interfaces, tangible storytelling, design fiction, steampunk, game-based-learning, virtual worlds, nonverbal communication, sustainability, and DIY and Maker Culture.

 I am passionate about geek culture and media: I love games, comic books, television, and movies.
 I make art, costumes, and other fun things under the umbrella of Tanenbaum Fabrications, with my wife, Karen Tanenbaum.